Gender at Work

-Lily is a People Scientist at Humu.
+Lily is an ex-Professor at the London Business School and current a Diversity and Inclusion Strategist at The Ready Set.
 She graduated with a PhD in Social Psychology from Cornell University.

 James: Hi Lily, lovely to see you this week and thanks for offering to continue our chat over email.
 I’m hoping people may take some value from an open conversation.